LevelUpMarketers/tta-management-plugin/docs/RecurringBilling.md

 If the newest transaction entry comes back with a `NULL` ID (for example, after a gateway "general error"), the plugin skips any further transaction-status calls and immediately flags the account as `free/paymentproblem` so the member does not retain paid access while the issue is unresolved.
+Members in a `paymentproblem` state also see a sitewide alert bar prompting them to visit the Billing tab or start a new membership; the banner can be dismissed for the current session and automatically hides whenever a cart countdown alert needs to be shown.
 When new payment information is submitted the plugin attempts to retry the failed charge immediately—on success the stored membership level and `subscription_status` return to `active`.